-SAN FRANCISCO, CA – (October 25, 2019) – The law firm of Lieff Cabraser Heimann & Bernstein, LLP announces announces that securities fraud class action litigation has been filed on behalf of investors who purchased or otherwise acquired the common stock of The Chemours Company (“Chemours” or the “Company”) (NYSE: CC) between February 16, 2017 and August 1, 2019, inclusive (the “Class Period”).
+SAN FRANCISCO, CA – (May 28, 2020) – The law firm of Lieff Cabraser Heimann & Bernstein, LLP announces that class action litigation has been filed on behalf of investors who purchased or otherwise acquired the publicly traded common stock of Grand Canyon Education, Inc. (“Grand Canyon” or the “Company”) (Nasdaq: LOPE) between January 5, 2018 and January 27, 2020, inclusive (the “Class Period”).
 [Read more…]

 San Francisco—(BUSINESSWIRE)–IN RE WELLS FARGO & COMPANY SHAREHOLDER DERIVATIVE LITIGATION, Lead Case No. 3:16-cv-05541-JST (N.D.
 Cal.)